Welcome to Wine making shop Aizu).

 We ferment wine using glass barrels of mainly 23L , and mature the wine using the same glass barrels.
 Therefore it’s making the pure wine by fruit.
 No other ingredient contain.

 Such wine brewery is very few in Japan.
-But, there are many similar breweries in Canada, the United States, United Kingdom, and Iceland.
+But, there are many similar breweries in Canada, the United States, New Zealand, Australia, United Kingdom, Iceland, and Korea.

 Upon opening the brewery ,the concentrated juice was imported as a raw material , but recently we are getting the grapes and apples from farm in Aizu, Bandai-atami, Inawashiro and Yamagata mainly.
 It is brewed in Aizu using local-grown fruit .
 There is no other wine like it in Aizu.